zhangjing1016/test-blog/_posts/2018-11-2-How-To-Add-Images.md

 ---
 layout: post
-title: Add Images To Your Post
+title: Add a Post With An Image
 ---

-## Adding a new post
+## Start by adding a new post
 Start by going to your main repository.
 There should be a folder there with a sample post that was created for you by Jekyll Now, or one that you created.
 Click on "Create new file" and then add a title using the same format you see on your other post(s):

 `2018-11-2-Title-Of-Your-Post.md`